triton-inference-server/server/docs/client_example.rst

   $ apt-get install python python-pip
   $ pip install --user --upgrade python/tensorrtserver*.whl numpy pillow

-The C++ image_client example uses OpenCV for image manipulation so for that example you must install the following::
+The image_client examples uses OpenCV for image manipulation so for that example you must install the following::

-  $ apt-get install libopencv-dev libopencv-core-dev
+  $ apt-get install python3-opencv

 Download Docker Image From NGC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^